 The day I learned this lesson is a day I’ll never forget.

 BOOM!
-My order filled!
+My order got filled!
 6,000 shares at $4.06.
-But the only reason my order filled is because the stock had finally reversed.
+But the only reason my order was filled is that the stock’s price had finally reversed.
 The price was falling fast.
 Before I knew it, the price had fallen back to $3.
-I was staring at a $6,000 loss on paper.
+Within minutes I was staring at a $6,000 loss.

 One lousy trade practically cut my account in half.
 I was devastated…